PuddyClub/Discord-ASync-Server/README.md

 ### web (Object)
 Choose which module features you want to activate.

+### homepageRedirect (String)
-homepageRedirect (String) - Choose a page where the user will be redirected when trying to access the domain.
+Choose a page where the user will be redirected when trying to access the domain.
 Changing this value, you will have to log in to the website using the path "/login".

+### slashCommandListener (Object)
+Slash Commands server client settings.

 slashCommandListener.function (String) - Name of the function you are hosting within Firebase via the module path "@tinypudding/firebase-discord-interactions/functionListener/firebaseCallback/server".
 This function will receive the request received by the URL of slashCommandListener.